-Mr. Fraser is responsible for Killam's overall leadership and vision in developing Killam's strategy and business plans, including overall responsibility for operating and growth of the business while managing risk to create long-term sustainable value to unitholders.
+Mr. Fraser is the founder of Killam and it is his leadership and vision which drives Killam's strategy and business plans.
+Mr. Fraser is responsible for the overall operating and growth of the business while managing risk in order to create long-term sustainable value for unitholders.

-2020 Compensation Fixed 2020 2019 > Mr. Fraser's 2020 AIP was based on 66.6% corporate performance and 33.3% personal.
-Base salary \$650,000 \$650,000 > Achievement against corporate performance targets was Variable paid out at 71% and individual goals were paid out a Short-term incentive 498,115 513,703 Long-term incentive 617,500 > The short-term incentive award was based on a targe Other 81,265 98,480 95% of Mr. Fraser's base salary.
-Total compensation \$1,846,880 \$1,749,683 > Mr. Fraser's short-term and long-term incentive awards were 76% and 95% as a percentage of base salary.
+2021 Compensation Fixed 2021 2020 > Mr. Fraser's AIP was based on 66.6% corporate performance and 33.3% personal.
+Base salary \$680,000 \$650,000 > Achievement against corporate performance targets was Variable paid out at 150% and individual goals were paid out at 94%.
+Short-term incentive 848,283 498,115 Long-term incentive 646,000 617,500 > The short-term incentive award was based on a target of Other 83,263 81,265 95% of Mr. Fraser's base salary.
+Total compensation \$2,257,546 \$1,846,880 > Mr. Fraser's short-term and long-term incentive awards for 2021 were 125% and 95% as a percentage of base salary.

-2020 Key Achievements Individual Performance Target Achievement Increase liquidity and strengthen balance sheet Met Target Successful equity raise and \$45M increase to credit facilities.
-Control general and administrative (G&A) costs to Exceeded Target 6.0% of total revenue G&A expenses were 5.6% of total revenues in 2020.
-Grow the portfolio to \$3.6 billion by the end of 2020, Exceeded Target with a minimum acquisition target of \$175 million Completed \$211 million in acquisitions during 2020 and grew the portfolio to \$3.7 billion.
-50% of 2020 acquisitions to be outside Atlantic Exceeded Target Canada 56% of acquisitions were located outside Atlantic Canada.
-Continue to promote and maintain capital market Met Target relationships and presence Leadership over development projects Met Target The Shorefront development of 78 units in Prince Edward Island ("Shorefront") was completed and other developments proceeding.
-Expand Killam's ESG program Met Target Advanced sustainability, including second GRESB rating in 2020, realizing a 32% (15 point) improvement over initial 2019 submission.
+2021 Key Achievements Achievement Individual Performance Target Increase liquidity and strengthen balance sheet Met Target Successful equity raise and \$50M increase to Killam's credit facilities.
+Control general and administrative (G&A) costs to Exceeded Target 6.0% of total revenue G&A expenses were 5.5% of total revenues in 2021.
+Acquisition target of \$100 million Exceeded Target Completed \$399 million in acquisitions during 2021 and grew the portfolio to \$4.5 billion.
+50% of 2021 acquisitions to be outside Atlantic Exceeded Target Canada 78% of 2021 acquisitions were located outside Atlantic Canada.
+Continue to promote and maintain capital market Met Target relationships and presence Leadership over development projects Met Target Oversaw the on-going development of 685 units (497 representing Killam's ownership interest) for a total development cost of \$239 million.
+Increase Killam's GRESB rating by 8 points Partially Met Target Killam achieved a 4 point improvement, with a 66 GRESB rating for 2021.